 Microsoft released a new personalized news feed stream under the name “Hummingbird” earlier .
-The app is building on MSN/Bing News and was made available for Android and iOS and in the United States only.
+The app is built on MSN/Bing News and was made available for Android and iOS and in the United States only.

 The app is designed to suggest things for you to read based on what new stories you’ve clicked on previously.
 In other words, it’s a true echo-chamber/filter-bubble and you shouldn’t rely exclusively on a service like this for your daily news fix.